 Daytona 500 Qualifying Procedure

 There are 43 cars that compete in the Daytona 500 and the qualifying procedure is unique to this race.
-There is a timed qualifying race which is held a week before the event and this determines the cars that will start in the first row.
+There is a timed qualifying race that is held a week before the event and this determines the cars that will start in the first row.
 There are then two 125 mile qualifying races that determine the rest of the field.
 Spots on the field are also given to the top two drivers from the qualifying races that do not make it into the top 35 on owners points.
 The finishing order of the duels will determine who else makes it into the field.
 Once this process has been completed then there are 39 places in the race that have been taken.
 If the winner of the previous race has not qualified for this year’s race then they will be given one of the four remaining places.
 If the winner has already qualified then these four places will all be given to those who had the top qualifying times for the race who had not yet qualified instead of the three places that would otherwise be available.

 Daytona 500 Television